techidaily/site-games-able/source/_posts/counteracting-steams-reacquire-data-alert.md

 ## 7\.
 Uninstall and Reinstall Steam

  It is possible that some of Steam's core app files on your PC are corrupted.
 If that's the case, your best option is to uninstall the Steam app and reinstall it.
-We have a detailed guide on[different ways to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+We have a detailed guide on [different ways to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 Refer to it and use your preferred method to uninstall Steam.

  Once removed, download and install the Steam app again.
-This is also a one of the potential[fixes if Steam's Big Picture mode isn't working](https://www.makeuseof.com/ways-to-fix-big-picture-mode-not-working-crashing-in-steam-for-windows/) .
+This is also a one of the potential [fixes if Steam's Big Picture mode isn't working](https://www.makeuseof.com/ways-to-fix-big-picture-mode-not-working-crashing-in-steam-for-windows/) .

 ## Restore Access to Your Steam Games on Windows